-VBS is related to resource reservation scheduling mechanisms like CBS [1], elastic scheduling [6] and RBED [4].
+VBS is also related to other resource reservation scheduling mechanisms like elastic scheduling [6] and RBED [4].
 Reduced power consumption for systems employing resource reservation techniques is presented in [18].
 The algorithm, called GRUB-PA, reclaims unused processor capacity and uses it to slow down the processor without affecting the timing properties of processes.
 Elastic scheduling is combined with DVS [14] to either improve performance or power consumption for real-time systems.
 In [13] power management is integrated with the RBED scheduling framework by exploiting unused computation time generated by the early completion of processes.
 Additionally, a more exact power model and a frequency switching overhead analysis are also considered.
-Our method is different in that it does not rely on early completion of processes for minimizing power consumption and it maintains the relevant temporal properties on the level of actions rather than tasks.

-3 VBS Scheduling
+3. VBS SCHEDULING

-We briefly recall the necessary definitions and results of VBS scheduling which was introduced in previous work [8,7].
+We briefly recall the necessary definitions and results of VBS scheduling which was introduced in previous work [9, 8].
 A variable-bandwidth server (VBS) is uniquely determined by a utilization u that represents an upper bound bandwidth cap.
-A VBS process may allocate a fraction of CPU time over a time interval as long as this fraction stays below the given bandwidth cap.
+A VBS process may allocate a fraction of

+CPU time over a time interval as long as this fraction stays below the given bandwidth cap.
 VBS is an extension of a constant-bandwidth server (CBS) [1].
 While CBS allocates a constant fraction of CPU time to a process (the server bandwidth) over a constant time interval (the server period), VBS allows the process to change both server bandwidth and server period, as long as the bandwidth remains under the given bandwidth cap.
 This enables a VBS process to change its execution speed at any time.
 VBS employs virtual periodic resources [20], defined as a pair of a period and a limit (with bandwidth equal to the ratio of limit over period).
 A VBS can change its execution speed by changing the virtual periodic resource.
 A process running on a VBS can initiate a resource switch at any time.
 The portion of process code from a change in speed to the next change is called an action.
 A VBS process is therefore a sequence of actions.
 Note that the execution of a process can be an unbounded sequence of actions but the available virtual periodic resources are finite, which results in a finite schedulability condition.
 The time it takes to execute an action is explicitly modeled and called the response time of the action.
-The key result of VBS is that, for each action of a VBS process, there exist lower and upper bounds on response times and thus also on jitter that are independent of any other concurrently executing VBS processes, as long as system utilization (the sum of all bandwidth caps) is less than or equal to 100% [8, 7].
+The key result of VBS is that, for each action of a VBS process, there exist lower and upper bounds on response times and thus also on jitter that are independent of any other concurrently executing VBS processes, as long as system utilization (the sum of all bandwidth caps) is less than or equal to 100% [9, 8].
 This property enables temporal isolation.

-More formally, a process P(u) corresponding to a VBS with utilization u is a finite or infinite sequence of actions, for $\alpha_i \in \operatorname{Act}$ , where $\operatorname{Act} = \mathbb{N} \times \mathcal{R}$ , with $\mathcal{R}$ being the finite set of virtual periodic resources explained below.
-An action $\alpha \in \operatorname{Act}$ is a pair $\alpha = (l, R)$ .
+More formally, a process P(u) corresponding to a VBS with utilization u is a finite or infinite sequence of actions, for $\alpha_i \in Act$ , where $Act = \mathbb{N} \times \mathcal{R}$ , with $\mathcal{R}$ being the finite set of virtual periodic resources explained below.
+An action $\alpha \in Act$ is a pair $\alpha = (l, R)$ .
 The load l of an action is the exact amount of time the action needs to execute on R. The virtual periodic resource R is a pair $R = (\lambda, \pi)$ of natural numbers with $\lambda \leq \pi$ , where $\lambda$ denotes the limit and $\pi$ the period of the resource.
 The limit $\lambda$ specifies the maximum amount of time the process P can execute on the virtual periodic resource within the period $\pi$ , while performing the action $\alpha$ .
 The utilization of R is $u_R = \frac{\lambda}{\pi} \leq u$ .